jeyofdev/jeyofdev/README.md

 ### Hi there, I'm Jérémy Grégoire. 👋

+- 👀 I'm interested in web and mobile development
+- 🧑‍🎓 I have just completed an apprenticeship as an application developer designer
+- 💞️ I am looking to collaborate on new digital projects as well as find my next challenge
-- 👨‍💻 My portfolio is available at [https://jeremy-gregoire.netlify.app/](https://jeremy-gregoire.netlify.app/)
+- 🌎 My portfolio is available at [https://jeremy-gregoire.netlify.app/](https://jeremy-gregoire.netlify.app/)
+- 👨‍💻 My new portfolio is currently under development

 <details>
     <summary> <samp>📈 GitHub stats</samp></summary>